Khin-96/PL_project/readme.md

 ## Frequently Asked Questions

 **Q: Can I use this with data from my own amateur team?**
 A: Yes, if you can get tracking data in a compatible format.
 Many modern camera systems (Veo, Trace, Playermaker) can export position data that can be adapted to work with this system.

 **Q: Does this work with women's football data?**
 A: Absolutely.
 The system is gender-agnostic and works with any football tracking data.

 **Q: Can I analyze futsal or indoor football?**
-A: Yes, you'll just need to adjust the pitch dimensions in `config.py`.
+A: Yes, you will just need to adjust the pitch dimensions in `config.py`.

 **Q: How much Python knowledge do I need to use this?**
 A:  None for basic usage (just run the provided scripts).
 Intermediate Python skills for customization.
 Advanced skills for extending with new features.

 **Q: Can I use this commercially?**
 A: The software itself is MIT licensed (free for commercial use), but check the license of your data source.
 SkillCorner's open data is non-commercial only.

 **Q: Will this run on a Chromebook/tablet/phone?**
 A: Currently requires a full Python environment.
 A web version is planned for version 2.0.

 **Q: How do I report a bug?**
 A: Open an issue on GitHub with:  system specs, error message, steps to reproduce, and any relevant data files (if sharable).

 ---

 **Version 1.1.0** | Built with passion for the beautiful game | December 2025

-This is the foundation.
-The plan is to keep building—more visualizations, deeper analytics, better performance, wider accessibility.
-Football is infinite in its complexity.
-This tool is just the beginning of understanding it properly.